YacTeam/ohtipi/README.md

 Distribution can now be found in `/dist/mac-universal`.

-You may need to re-codesign the Universal app bundle:
+💡 Note: You may need to re-codesign the Universal app bundle:

 ```shell
 codesign -fv --deep -s CBA[..................] ./dist/mac-universal/Ohtipi.app